 1 Introduction

-The implementation of cognitive systems without a specific frequency allocation in the Radio Regulations (which may include white space devices – WSDs), but that can utilize spectrum not occupied by an incumbent services, should be done so without causing interference to existing services.
-Thus, perspectives for development of cognitive systems in the 470-790 MHz will depend on the presence of available frequency spectrum and on the range of allowable technical parameters of cognitive systems which provide compatibility with incumbent services.
+The implementation of cognitive systems without a specific frequency allocation in the Radio Regulations (which may include white space devices – WSDs), but that can utilize spectrum not occupied by incumbent services, should be done so without causing interference to existing services.
+Thus, perspectives for development of cognitive systems in the 470-790 MHz will depend on the presence of available frequency spectrum and on the range of allowable technical parameters for cognitive systems which provide compatibility with incumbent services.
 This report considers the simultaneous use of the frequency band 470-790 MHz by cognitive devices and the broadcasting service of ATSC and DVB-T systems.
-In order to mitigate interference into a broadcast receiver, separation distances are calculated for two types of cognitive devices: fixed base stations and personal/portable devices.
+In order to mitigate interference into a broadcast receiver, separation distances are calculated for two types of cognitive devices: fixed base stations or user terminals and personal/portable devices.

 This document presents the results of research on the following issue: